 With that being said, it’s about time we stop running from the sun cream bottle and start effectively and efficiently protecting ourselves from UVA and UVB rays – there’s no excuse.

-FACT: It’s time to bust the myth that you can use makeup as a sun block.
+It’s time to bust the myth that you can use makeup as a sun block.
 We understand that when products such as foundation, tinted moisturiser, BB and CC cream are infused with SPF, it can be hard to not solely rely on them for protection.
-But, according to clinical dermatologists, in order to rack up enough protection against UV rays, we’d have to excessively layer on the makeup – and I don’t know about you, but a cake-face in sweltering heat doesn’t sound the most appealing.
+But, according to clinical dermatologists, in order to rack up enough protection against UV rays we’d have to excessively layer on the makeup – and a cake-face in sweltering heat doesn’t sound the most appealing.

 MYTH: One application of sun cream will last all day.

-FACT: If you follow this rule it’s more than likely that by sundown you will be suffering with sunburn.
+If you follow this rule it’s more than likely that by sundown you'll be suffering with sunburn.

-SPF works to protect your skin in doses, for example, if you choose a sun cream that sports SPF15, that means you can stay out in the sun for up to 15 times longer than normal, without burning.
-An SPF30 will protect you 30 times longer.
-So with that in mind, the chances are that one application of sun block simply won’t last all day.
+SPF works to protect your skin in doses.
+For example, if you choose a sun cream that sports SPF15, that means you can stay out in the sun for up to 15 times longer than normal without burning.
+An SPF30 will protect you 30 times longer, and so on.
+With that in mind, the chances are that one application of sun block simply won’t protect you all day.

-As a guide, experts suggest that you should reapply sun shield every two to four hours, to ensure maximum protection.
+As a guide, experts suggest that you should reapply sunscreen every two to four hours, to ensure maximum protection.
 Activities like swimming will affect the wear of sun protection too, so in that case, it’s best to reapply every hour.

 MYTH: You only need to apply sun block once you’ve made it to the beach.

-FACT: It makes sense to apply sunscreen once you’ve made it to your destination - you can strip down into your swimwear and start slathering on the lotion before retiring to the sunbed.
+It makes sense to apply sunscreen once you’ve made it to your destination; you can strip down into your swimwear and start slathering on the lotion before retiring to the sunbed.
 But actually, this method will leave you with a lobster-kissed look rather than a golden tan.

 The truth is, in the time you’ve left the house, walked to your destination and applied cream, you’ve already set yourself up for a serious sunburn.